-The chancellor further recommends that the president be authorized to negotiate and execute any and all agreements with city, state, and county agencies, utility companies and other entities required to successfully complete the project.
+The Board also authorized the president to negotiate and execute any and all agreements with city, state, and county agencies, utility companies and other entities required to successfully complete the project.

 This approval grants authority to modify the project scope, increase the anticipated total project budget from \$5.4M to \$7.0M, and amend the Design Professional Agreement for additional Stage II services to provide planning, development, and construction documents for the project's scope modifications.